LRYMND/v-link/README.md

 ## 06 | Audio

-The current solution for getting audio to work in cars, which don't have a factory aux, is a [small module](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/) from Lithuania.
+The current solution for getting audio to work in cars, which don't have a factory aux port, is a [small module](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/) from Lithuania.
 This module is a mod for the radio to add an aux port.
 There is also a Bluetooth version available but since the phone is already wirelessly connected to the Carlinkit adapter dongle, an aux-cable seems pretty clean and less prone to failure.

 In the future we want to integrate MOST Bus into the project for a better audio quality and easier installation.
 Stay tuned.

 ### > Note:

 This is no advertisement, just a clean and simple solution IMO.
 And since MOST-Bus is supported through the PiMost from ModernDayMods, it might be possible to send audio over the MOST network in the future.
 This is still under investigation.
-Feel free to join the Discord Server if you want to participate in the development.
+Feel free to join the Discord Server if you want to participate in development.

 ---

 ## 07 | Disclaimer

-I am distancing myself from any damage that you might do to your car in case you want to follow this guide.
-Eventually you will need to find other places to mount your components and different paths to route your cables, it's DIY after all!
+I distance myself from any damage that you might do to your car in case you want to follow this guide.
+Eventually you will need to find other places to mount your components and different paths to route your cables; it's DIY afterall!